Frequently Asked Questions

 How can I have my say on the plan?

-The responses from consultations will be used to help form the final Oxfordshire Plan 2050, which will then be submitted to the Government.
+The responses from this consultations will be used to help form the draft Oxfordshire Plan 2050, which will then be open for six weeks for public consultation.
+Following that, the final document will be submitted to the Government.
 A Government inspector will be appointed to consider the plan for “soundness” and may request additional information.
 Following the closure of the examination, the inspector will prepare a report with precise recommendations.
 The Plan, along with the recommendations, will then be voted on by all councils.
 If the Inspector has found that the Plan is (or can be made) “sound” each of the districts will be asked to adopt the Plan and it then becomes part of the councils’ development plan and used in making decisions on planning applications.

-What about the Oxford-Cambridge Expressway and the wider plans for growth in the OxCam Arc area?
+What about the Oxford-Cambridge Expressway and the wider plans for growth in the Oxford-Cambridge Arc area?

 The Oxford-Cambridge Expressway was formally cancelled by Government on 18 March 2021 after analysis showed that the proposed project would not be cost-effective, with any benefits outweighed by the costs.